Erewash Canal Preservation and Development Association ... looking after the Erewash Canal since 1968

 • 71 - Stenson's lock -*originally named Ilkeston Common Top lock

-• Bennerley Viaduct * no road access to canal
+• Bennerley Viaduct **

 • Bridge 23 Bridge Street Cotmanhay